nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/events-2024/2024-04-03_CEPLAS-ARC-Trainings/80-Swate-HandsOn.md

 ## Insert values to annotate your data

 1. Insert values by selecting any cell below `Characteristic [organism]`
-2. Use free text or activate the magnifying glass to activate *Term* search
+2. Use free text or use the magnifying glass to activate *Term* search
 3. Write "Talinum fruticosum" and enable *Term* search
 4. Select the hit